-Don’t we have a paid fire department?— The membership of the Hermitage Fire Department is all volunteer.
+Don’t we have a paid fire department?— The membership of the Hermitage Volunteer Fire Department is all volunteer.
 Our members are not paid for their services, but volunteer out of a sense of pride and commitment without recieving a paycheck.
 In reality, our members actually lose money – as some volunteers often miss work or spend their own money to buy equipment or attend training sessions.
 Our fire fighters pride themselves on attaining the highest level of training.
 Each year, our fire fighters respond in all kinds of weather conditions and at all hours of the day and night.

 Doesn’t the fire department only respond to fires?— The fire department provides much more than just fire protection.
 Not only do we respond to fires, but we handle a vast array of incidents including vehicle rescue and hazardous materials releases.
 Our members are trained to handle fires, vehicle rescues, confined space rescues, rope rescues, water rescues, and hazardous materials incidents.
 In addition, the Department travels to elementary schools in the City each October to teach kids about fire safety and fire prevention.
 The Department is prepared to answer any calls for help within the community.

 What is the money used for?— The donations generated as a result of this fund drive are deposited to a restricted Department account.
-The monies are eligible to be used only to purchase and maintain fire apparatus.
+The monies are eligible to be used ONLY to purchase and maintain fire apparatus.
 This fundraising effort alone allows the Department to maintain a modern fleet of firefighting apparatus.
 Pictures of the new units can be found in the Gallery.